Arjun-Mota/arjun-mota.github.io/_posts/2020/terminologies/2020-09-12-batch-gradient-descent.md

 date: 2020-09-12 13:19:00 +0530
 image: /assets/img/sample/batch_gradient_descent_cover.png
 social_card: /assets/img/social_card/batch_gradient_descent.png
 summary: Batch Gradient descent is an algorithm for the optimization of a model to reduce a prediction error.
-We will cover the definition of a batch gradient descent and detailed explanation with pseudocode, formulas and diagrams.
+This article contains the definition of a batch gradient descent and detailed explanation with pseudocode, formulas and diagrams.
 categories: [Artificial Intelligence, Terminologies]
 tags: [batch gradient descent, gradient descent types, machine learning glossary, machine learning]
 math: true